-If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Head, or the Deputy in their absence.
+If there are concerns about a colleague, or any other adult in our setting then these should be shared with the Headteacher, or the Deputy in their absence.

-If there are concerns about the Head, then these should be shared with the Chair of Governors .
+If there are concerns about the Headteacher, then these should be shared with the Chair of Governors general guidance on whistleblowing can be found via: advice on whistleblowing

-Our Whistleblowing/Confidential Reporting policy can be found on the google drive or copies can be obtained from the school office.
+Our Whistleblowing/Confidential Reporting policy can be found on google drive .